kilianpaquier/hugo-primer/exampleSite/content/walkthrough/pagination.en.md

 ---
 ```

-It can also be configured globally on the whole section with `cascade` property on the parent page
+It can also be configured globally on the whole section with `cascade` property on the parent page (section):
-(like [walkthrough](/walkthrough) for this current case):

 ```yaml
 ---